diem/diem/language/stdlib/modules/doc/Libra.md

 resolved by the holder of a
 <code><a href="#0x1_Libra_BurnCapability">BurnCapability</a></code> by either (1) burning the funds, or (2)
-returning the funds to the account that initiated the burn request.
-This design supports multiple preburn requests in flight at the same time, including multiple burn requests from the same account.
+returning the funds to the account that initiated the burn request. including multiple burn requests from the same account.
 However, burn requests (and cancellations) from the same account must be resolved in FIFO order.